WeersmaLabIBD/SingleCell/Differential_expression_analysis.md

 **blood vs mucosa differential expression analysis using SCDE on cluster**
 ====
+Author: WTC
+Date: 20171020

-takes a lot of time, so performing on cluster is advised
+*takes a lot of time, so performing on cluster is advised*

 ```
 library("methods")